-If you are in immediate crisis and a chat specialist is unavailable, please call the Maryland Crisis Hotline at 1-800-422-0009, or if you are not in Maryland, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you are in immediate crisis and a chat specialist is unavailable, please call the Maryland Helpline at 211 and press 1 or if you are not in Maryland, please call the National Suicide Prevention Lifeline at 1-800-273-8255.

 If you or somebody you know is in immediate danger, dial 9-1-1.

 - Listen to what is going on with you today